cornelinux/wordpress-strong-authentication/readme.txt

 == Installation ==

+You can install this plugin from within your wordpress plugin menu.

+Alternatively you can install it manually:

-For installing the wordpress plugin simplay copy the file wp-strong-authentication.php to the wordpress directory
+For installing the wordpress plugin simply copy the file wp-strong-authentication.php to the wordpress directory

   ./wp-content/plugins